-To make your own dehydrated potato flakes, you’ll start by making mashed potatoes.
-Peel a medium-sized russet potato or a large white potato, then cut it into 4 pieces.
+In order to make your own dehydrated potato flakes, you’ll need to start by making mashed potatoes.
+Peel a medium-sized russet potato or a large white potato and cut it into 4 pieces.

-Spread the mashed potatoes onto your dehydrator’s fruit leather or jelly roll tray, and place it in the dehydrator.
+Spread the mashed potatoes onto your dehydrator’s fruit leather or jelly roll tray, then place the tray it in the dehydrator.
 Turn it on high and let the potatoes dehydrate until completely dry.
-(This took about 24 hours in my dehydrator.)
+(As a reference point, this took about 24 hours in my dehydrator.)

 To rehydrate your potatoes, bring 1 cup of water or milk, 1 tablespoon of butter, and 1/2 teaspoon of salt to a boil on your stovetop.
-Add 1/2 cup of your potato granules, stir, cover, and remove from heat.
+Add 1/2 cup of the potato flakes, stir, cover, and remove from heat.